 When you choose to visit Disney World will likely depend on what your priorities and schedule are.
 Let’s start with the summer months as that is generally the time of year that is easiest for people to visit.
 July is the busiest of those months, especially around the 4th of July.
 If you must go in the summer I would recommend early June or later in August.
 Neither are ideal times but both have their advantages.
 June is slightly less busy than July and a little cooler typically.
 August is very hot and humid but as people start to go back to school the parks get less and less crowded.
 Schools on the east coast seem to go back to school fairly early so the parks start to empty out in mid-August.
 Melissa and I have gone around Labor Day before and that actually proves to be a good time as many people don’t want to go on a trip right after school starts.
 Having said all of this, the crowd calendar has ebbed and flowed over the last few years with summers being a slightly better time to go.
 It’s a trend to keep an eye on but we still don’t recommend it, especially considering the heat.
 If you can go at another time then that’s probably for the best.

 If you can avoid the summer months then there are plenty of other great options.
 Disney World is generally the slowest in late January or early February.
 That’s also a good time to get a break from the weather.
-You can also enjoy Epcot’s Festival of Arts at that time which is largely praised.
+You can also enjoy Epcot’s Festival of Arts at that time which is our favorite of the Epcot festivals.

 Late February through early April enters into fairly high crowd season because of school breaks.
 While the weather is nice, this isn’t much better than the summer months as far as crowds go.
 Later in the spring is much nicer with fewer crowds and a chance to see the flowers bloom.

 September is one of the lowest crowd seasons and the weather starts to cool down.
 Epcot begins Food & Wine Festival and Halloween Parties start at Magic Kingdom.
-All things considered, September is one of our favorite times to go.
+All things considered, September is one of our favorite times to go although the weather can still be very hot.
 Early October fits that bill too, before the crowds start to descend on to the parks later that month.

 The holiday season is a great time to visit, especially if you enjoy Christmas.
 If you can fit in a trip that doesn’t revolve around one of the holiday weeks then the crowds won’t be so high.
 Going at this time is a bit of trade-off as you get the beautiful holiday decorations but likely won’t fit in as many attractions with higher crowds.